AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

   using the derived words as features in regular classifiers.

-The **WEASEL** method extracts words from a time series with multiple sliding windows of varying sizes, and selects the most discriminative ones, with the chi-squared test by default. **MUSE** extends this approach to multivariate time series.
+The **WEASEL** method extracts words from a time series with multiple sliding windows of varying sizes, and selects the most predictive ones, with the chi-squared test by default. **MUSE** extends this approach to multivariate time series.

 The sktime implementation of `MUSE` combines the WEASEL + MUSE transformation with a logistic regression classifier, trained on the